-The bill would increase maximum dollar amounts specified in the Kansas Uniform Transfers to Minor Act and the Act for Obtaining a Guardian or a Conservator, or Both with respect to moneys in accounts owned by a minor to \$25,000.
-Current law sets the maximum amounts for moneys in such accounts to \$10,000.
+The bill would increase maximum dollar amounts specified in the Kansas Uniform Transfers to Minors Act and the Act for Obtaining a Guardian or a Conservator, or Both with respect to moneys in accounts owned by a minor to

+\$25,000.
+The bill would also amend law concerning lump-sum benefits payable to minor beneficiaries under KPERS to increase the maximum dollar amounts specified to \$25,000.
+Current law sets the maximum amounts for moneys in such accounts and benefits payable to \$10,000.